- Alumni Overview

 - The Case for Rutgers School of Law–Newark

 Clinical education has long been a hallmark of the education of our students and the activities of our faculty.
-For almost 40 years, Rutgers–Newark students have gained “hands-on” legal experience as they provide pro bono representation in real cases to underserved individuals, causes, and communities.
+For more than 40 years, Rutgers–Newark students have gained “hands-on” legal experience as they provide pro bono representation in real cases to underserved individuals, causes, and communities.
 Enrollment in one of the clinics has launched the careers of numerous prominent public interest lawyers as well as attorneys in the nation’s most respected law firms and the legal departments of Fortune 500 corporations.

 To provide scholarship assistance to the many students who are drawn to the law school because of our clinical program, to support the costs of litigation, and to increase outreach to the low-income citizens of local communities, we need to expand funding for the clinics.
 The Clinic Fund supports all of the school’s clinics, especially the collaborative activities of individual clinics.
 To name an individual clinic requires a minimum gift of $5 million.

 The Federal Tax Law Clinic immerses students in cases involving disputes between the IRS and low-income taxpayers in New Jersey.
-Student lawyers represent clients in every aspect of the tax controversy, including interviewing and counseling, conducting factual and legal research, negotiating with the IRS, conducting Tax Court trials and assisting clients facing IRS collection activity.
+Student lawyers represent clients in every aspect of the tax controversy, including interviewing and counseling, conducting factual and legal research, negotiating with the IRS, conducting Tax Court trials, and assisting clients facing IRS collection activity.
 Clinic students also help the American Friends Service Committee in its outreach to the immigrant community on tax matters.